bsundman/Irradiance/README.md

 February 25, 2015
 ----------------------
-Changed default orange color to be blue, improved other colors.
+Changed default orange color to be blue, improved other colors, and added light gnome-shell theme.

 February 24, 2015
 ----------------------